April 8, 2019

 very visible in this zone between private and public, in harbors and

 This leads me to mention the role between open standards and proprietary standards.
 History has shown so far that open communication standards are more successful than closed standards.
-Wi-Fi has pushed HomeRF out of the market; similarly, BLE pushed out ANT+.
+Wi-Fi has pushed HomeRF out of the market; similarly, Bluetooth Low Energy pushed out ANT+.

 But other standards are still battling, such as Zigbee, Thread and Z-Wave

 (Silicon Labs).
-However, Zigbee and Thread are both based on the open IEEE
+However, Zigbee and Thread standards are both based on the open IEEE

 802.15.4 standard (just as Wi-Fi is based on IEEE 802.11), while Z‑Wave is